Planes in four space and four associated CM points: Glue groups

 \subsection{Primitivity and glue}

 In this section we compute the glue group for lattices of the form $L(\Z)$ where $L \in \mathcal{R}_D$.
-Notice that this is not needed for the proof of Theorem \ref{thm:equi along isotypes}, but relates our discussion of glue groups to questions from Section~\ref{section:associated intpts} and yields interpretations of Theorem \ref{thm:equi along isotypes}.
+Notice that this is not needed for the proof of Theorem \ref{thm:equi along isotypes}, but relates our discussion of glue groups to Section~\ref{section:associated intpts} and Section~\ref{section:local for forms}.
 We refrain from discussing the fractional forms here and focus on the abstract groups.

 \begin{proposition}[Primitivity at odd primes] For an odd prime $p$ let $L\in \mathcal{R}_{D,p}$ and define the numbers $k = \max\set{\ord_p(a_1(L)),\ord_p(a_2(L))}$ and $n = \ord_p(D)$.
 Then the $p$-glue group of $L(\Z_p)$ satisfies